-You don’t help anybody out when you point out the exaggerations in others’ innocent but exaggerated stories.
+You don’t help anybody out when you point out the exaggerations in others’ innocent and entertaining stories.
 Placing entertainment value at the whim of the cynical remarks you make is a counter-intuitively painful social act.
-Its effects can devalue your presence in a group, and serve to devalue the experience of those who chose to ignore their cynical tendencies for the sake for an entertaining moment.
+Its effects can devalue your presence in a group, and serve to devalue the experience of those who chose to ignore their cynical tendencies for the sake of an entertaining moment.

 Cynicism & Entertainment / Oil & Water

 Let’s start off with the effect that being cynical toward something meant for entertainment has on you.
 As the one who is the source of cynicism during entertaining times, you’ll act to divert attention from the “trick,” to yourself.
 No matter how much value you provide, the simple act of diverting the audience’s attention from something entertaining to something logical will start you off on the wrong foot.
 They’ll immediately feel distracted, no matter how smart your cynical comments turn out to be.